boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

    * and results in further explosion of the set of available modules
   * create big fat toolchains and filter stuff out in `toolchainopts` with `filter` option?
  * are existing modules reused if they're needed? **[answer: yes]**
- *

-#### questios/remarks by Fotis
+#### questions/remarks by Fotis

  * supporting alternative module naming schemes
-  * basically just an alternative view on the existing modules (?)
+  * basically just provide multiple alternative views on the existing modules - let's escape from the "one size show" concept
-  * flat or hierarchical
+   * flat (cray optimal) or hierarchical (lmod optimal), all can be valid
-   * hierarchical can be top-down (compiler->libraries->apps) or vice versa (software on top, what is what the users care about)
+   * hierarchical can be top-down (compiler->libraries->apps) or vice versa (software on top, that is what the users care about)
  * setting up mirrors for sources
+  * initial mirror prototype already in development/use at Uni.Lu; ~36GBs of software (open source & closed)
+  * The split between redistributable and non-, is unavoidable for a public service; zsync could help with either
   * `--try-amend` source URL should be supported via EasyBuild configuration file
    * **currently already supported via `EASYBUILD_TRY_AMEND` env var**
- * Trilinos should be in bold on slide with supported software
+ * Trilinos and other such multi-dep libs, should be in bold on slide with supported software
  * can `build_in_install_dir` be specified in easyconfig file?
+It might reduce needs for easyblocks in bioinfo packages
  * `ictce/3.2.2.u3` toolchain sources are no longer available, so use other toolchain in examples (WRF)
+  * also there are bugs in icc/11.1.07* & flexlm, which are time-consuming to debug (EB processes *are* affected)
- * chroot into installation prefix, as an alternative to loading modules
+ * chroot/jail into installation prefix, as a proper containment solution when building software:
+  * it makes it much safer to build 1000s of packages coming from pkgsrc (at least, at build time!)
+  * it will allow to catch osdependencies that now escape unnoticed
+  * it seems to be the correct thing to do also in relation to hashdist
+  * no need to build safety features inside easyconfigs, IMHO, that has no clear benefit
+ * possible directions on how to modify the current namespace (eg. think of lower-case modules):
- * customization of modules, sed through existing modules and change what it needed
+  * customize modulefiles with sed and change what is needed (can be tricky or risky to be correct)
+  * manually cultivate a symlink farm (only good for the first load, deps will be like before)

 #### questions/remarks by Mohamed